-Operation is seamless as no special configuration is required, when needed you can simply specify an IP address using the format that is appropriate to your network type.
+Operation is seamless as no special configuration is required.
+You can simply specify an IP address using the format that is appropriate to your network type, if neccessary.

 This means that when an IP address needs to be specified you can select (as required) from:

-- the default case of localhost will be interpreted for both IPv4 and IPv6 network installations
+- the default case of localhost will be interpreted for both IPv4 and IPv6 network installationsfor example, http://localhost:4502

-Dynamic Media is enabled by default.
-You can explicity disable Dynamic Media.
+AEM Dynamic Media is disabled by default.
+See Enabling Dynamic Media .

-The following hardware requirements are applicable for both Linux and Windows:
+The following hardware requirements apply to both Linux and Windows operating systems:

 - Intel Xeon or AMD Opteron CPU with at least 4 cores